iamowais123/Mini-Project/README.md

-This is a small,basic and good project to show about the understanding of only html and css.
+This is a small,basic and good project to show about the understanding of  html and css.